ExpressLRS/Docs/docs/gsod.md

 **Metrics**

 A key metric for the success of the project was to address common user issues in the documentation.
-Another key metric is the project's userbase & growth: at the time of the proposal the Facebook group had 8.4k and Discord 8.1k users.
+Another key metric is the project's user base & growth: at the time of the proposal the Facebook group had 8.4k and Discord 8.1k users.
 These groups have now grown to 12.4k and 13k respectively!

 Therefore, we can say that we observed significant growth as a project & organization within the months of Google Season of Docs, but have no strong metrics correlating to use of documentation, as compared to the beginning of the project.